 Children with learning needs may learn at a slower pace than other children and may have difficulty developing literacy or numeracy skills or understanding new concepts.
-Learning needs may be in addition to or as a result of other special educational needs.
+Learning needs may be in addition to or as a result of other special educational needs and/or disability.

-Children with a specific learning difficulty (SpLD) will have difficulties related to one or more of dyslexia (reading and spelling), dyscalculia (maths), dyspraxia (co-ordination) and dysgraphia (writing).
+Children with a specific learning difficulty (SpLD) will have difficulties related to one or more of dyslexia (reading and spelling), dyscalculia (maths), developmental co-ordination disorder (co-ordination) and dysgraphia (writing), APD (auditory processing difficulty).